What This Calculator Tells You

 How do I find my image's pixel dimensions?

-On a phone, check photo details/info in your gallery app.
-On a computer, right-click the file and check Properties (Windows) or Get Info (Mac).
-In Photoshop, check Image > Image Size.
+On a phone, open the photo and tap the info or details button in your gallery app.
+On a computer, right-click the file and choose Properties (Windows) or Get Info (Mac) to see width × height in pixels.
+In Photoshop, use Image > Image Size, and in Lightroom check the Metadata panel.
+Enter those two numbers into the fields above.

 Why doesn't my photo fit a standard print size?